Employee Professional Development Plan: How to Create One

 [Featured image] Woman at a workstation participating in video learning.

-A professional development plan (PDP) is a document or visual aid that maps out your career goals.
-To help you attain your PDP goals, you'll specify what strategies you'll use, resources you might need, and target dates.
+A professional development plan (PDP) is a document or visual aid that can help your employees map out career goals.

 Empower teams with access to world-class content from 350+ top companies and universities